CouscousPHP/Couscous/README.md

 ## Why?

-Couscous is different from Sculpin or Phrozn.
+Couscous is different from [Sculpin](https://sculpin.io/) or [Phrozn](http://phrozn.info/).
 They are generic static websites generator, at best targeted for blogs, and using them to put documentation online is clunky.

 Couscous lets you get started with *no requirements* and a single command.
 And deploy without prior configuration with one command too.

 So if you want to put a blog online, use Sculpin!
 If you want documentation, use Couscous!

+## Usage

+Everything is documented on [the website](http://mnapoli.fr/Couscous/).

 ## How Couscous works?